- Building web pages with BEE

 When you create an application in the BEE Plugin Developer Portal, you’ll be asked to select either Page or Email Builder.
 Paid applications allow you to create child development applications, to ease new feature testing, development, and maintenance.

 Page and Email builders share the same core functionalities, including authentication and configuration.
 If you already integrated our Email builder, you can re-use most of your work by using the same configuration and callbacks.
 If this is your first approach to our builders, just follow the Getting Started section in our documentation.
+All the documentation in this site applies to both products, except where noted.

 Page and Email builders also share the same pricing plans and structure.
 However, if you get both products (e.g. you are using the Email Builder and add the Page Builder), we’ll apply a bundle discount if they are on the same plan.
 Please contact your Customer Success Manager for more details.